noayasmine/ABM_project/README.md

 The ternary plots can be made using the merging_data_ternaryplots.ipynb, where first the data is merged and then the repetitions are averaged and finally the ternary plots for clustering coefficient and modularity are made.

-Lastly, the Sobol Sensitivity Analysis can be done by using the SA_Sobol_ABM_parallel.
+Lastly, the Sobol Sensitivity Analysis can be done by using the SA_sobol_ABM_parallel.ipynb file.